How Publicly Funded and Municipal Institutions Can Become Prosumers: Outcomes of the Truskavets Roundtable - Ecoclub Rivne is an environmental NGO

 • Financial and tax matters

-Participants identified more than 16 barriers that currently hold back the self-generation mechanism in the public sector.
-Most often, hromadas run into complex grid-connection procedures, opaque dealings with distribution system operators, excessive technical requirements, financial constraints, and a shortage of hands-on experience in delivering such projects.
+Participants identified more than 16 barriers that currently hold back the net-billing mechanism in the public sector.
+Most often, hromadas run into complex grid-connection procedures, opaque dealings with DSO, excessive technical requirements, financial constraints, and a shortage of hands-on experience in delivering such projects.
 Below is a consolidated overview of the challenges participants flagged for further work, along with the proposed ways to resolve them.

 Barriers Solutions